-According to the Fed, household net worth decreased slightly in Q3 compared to Q2:
+According to the Fed, household net worth decreased in Q3 compared to Q2:

-The Fed estimated that the value of household real estate increased to $20.4 trillion in Q3 2014.
-The value of household real estate is still $2.2 trillion below the peak in early 2006.
+The Fed estimated that the value of household real estate increased to $21.8 trillion in Q3 2015.
+The value of household real estate is still $0.7 trillion below the peak in early 2006 (not adjusted for inflation).

 Click on graph for larger image.

 The first graph shows Households and Nonprofit net worth as a percent of GDP.
-Household net worth, as a percent of GDP, is above peak in 2006 (housing bubble), and above the stock bubble peak.
+Household net worth, as a percent of GDP, is higher than the peak in 2006 (housing bubble), and above the stock bubble peak.

 This includes real estate and financial assets (stocks, bonds, pension reserves, deposits, etc) net of liabilities (mostly mortgages).
 Note that this does NOT include public debt obligations.